 Ilya Szeps

-(Professor at the Anton Rubinstein International Academy, Germany; former professor at the Cologne University of Music, Germany)
+(Professor at the Anton Rubinstein Academy in Germany, former professor at the University of Music and Performing Arts Cologne in Germany)

 ▽ Violin